 If you’re looking for a full body workout with cardio, the elliptical trainer is certainly worth the extra money.
-You also have many more options with an elliptical trainer, including adjustable inclines, pre-set workout programs and many other features to customize your experience.
+You also usually have many more options with a comparably priced elliptical trainer, including adjustable inclines, pre-set workout programs and many other features to customize your experience.

 Ellipticals Need Fewer Repairs

 And finally, the design of elliptical trainers vs. treadmills tends to mean fewer repairs (there’s no belt to be replaced) and a smaller footprint.
 This means you can put them almost anywhere in your home with ease and look forward to lots of workouts without lost time and money for repairs.